 Our advice is constantly reviewed as the pandemic situation evolves.

 Whilst we have tried to ensure that the information on this page is complete, please report a concern if you feel anything is omitted or inaccurate.

 To see our professional guidance summaries for other clinical areas, click here

 Advice in this area includes:

-The Faculty of Sexual & Reproductive Healthcare of the Royal College of Obstetricians and Gynaecologists: Clinical advice to support provision of effective contraception during the COVID-19 outbreak
+The Faculty of Sexual & Reproductive Healthcare of the Royal College of Obstetricians and Gynaecologists: Provision of contraception during the COVID-19 pandemic

 The Faculty of Sexual & Reproductive Healthcare of the Royal College of Obstetricians and Gynaecologists: Recommendation on extended use of the etonogestrel implant and 52mg levonorgestrel-releasing intrauterine system during COVID restrictions

 - Replacement can be delayed for up to a year after expiry of both the etongestrel implant and 52mg levongestrel-releasing intrauterine system to avoid unnecessary risk of coronavirus transmission due to contact with healthcare professionals.

 - Etongestrel implant can be used for up to four years.

 - Levongestrel-releasing intrauterine system (52mg) can be used for up to six years.